sc-codz/iac-templates/arm-create-azure-linux-vm/README.md

   <img src="https://aka.ms/deploytoazurebutton"/>
 </a>

-This template contains code that will help you easily deploy an azure linux vm.
+An ARM Template that contains code to help you easily deploy an azure linux vm.